miguelfg/virtualenvwrapper/README.rst

 Fork reason
 -----------
 The original virtualenvwrapper is at `bitbucket <https://bitbucket.org/dhellmann/virtualenvwrapper>`_.
-Fork reason: mercurial + bitbucket is mine and some others' developers nightmare, so I brought it to here (github) and put it under git control.
+Fork reason: mercurial + bitbucket is my nightmare, so I brought it here (github) and put it under git control.
-The original license will be preserved.
+The original license and credits will be preserved.

 ========
 Features